chaos-consulting/adsberry/antennas/readme.md

 * 30cm of 25mm diameter plastic tube (cable installation tube works great and is cheap)
 * 13.8cm of 16mm diameter plastic tube (cable installation tube works great and is cheap)
 * 2 plastic endcaps for 25mm diameter (chair leg caps work great)
-* 2 1/2" or 22mm conduit clamps mit m8 mounting thread
+* 2 1/2" or 22mm conduit clamps with m8 mounting thread
-* 2 conduit claps according to your mounting pole
+* 2 conduit clamps according to your mounting pole
 * 2 3cm long m8 threaded rods (you can use threaded rod cut to length or m8 screws from which you cut off the head)
 * sma to sma cable as long as you need, the shorter the better (we use rg58 and crimp our connectors after feeding the cable trough the endcap)